Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 62: March 12th, 2017

+**Today's Progress**: Finished up with Advanced Algorithm Scripting on free code camp.

+**Thoughts**: not much was solved today but did finsih all the challenges I wanted.
+It was a good rest day.
+Also it's sunday.

+**Link to work**: None.

 ### Day 61: March 11th, 2017

 **Today's Progress**: Continued with Advanced Algorithm Scripting on free code camp.